On Variance Estimation of Random Forests with Infinite-Order U-statistics: Simulation Study

-First, the third row of Figure \ref{fig:3 panel results} shows that {\propSmooth} method achieves the best CI coverage under every $k$, i.e., the corresponding line is nearest to the reference line: $y = x$. {\propEst} performs the second best when $k = n/2$ and $n/8$.
-Moreover, the CI coverages of the proposed methods are stable over different testing samples with a small standard deviation (less than 3\%), as demonstrated in Table \ref{tab:cover over k and B}.
-Secondly, considering the bias of the variance estimation, our methods show a much smaller bias compared to all other approaches (Figure \ref{fig:3 panel results}, first row).
+First, the third row of Figure \ref{fig:3 panel results} shows that the {\propSmooth} method achieves the best CI coverage under every $k$, i.e., the corresponding line is nearest to the reference line: $y = x$.
+The {\propEst} method performs the second best when $k = n/2$ and $n/8$.
+Furthermore, the CI coverages of the proposed methods are stable over different testing samples with a small standard deviation (less than 3\%), as seen in Table \ref{tab:cover over k and B}.
+Secondly, with regards to the bias of the variance estimation, our methods show a much smaller bias than all other approaches (Figure \ref{fig:3 panel results}, first row).
 More details of the relative bias are summarized in Table \ref{tab:bias and sd}.
-The averaged bias of {\propEst} is smaller than $0.5\%$ with a small standard deviation, which is mainly due to the Monte Carlo error. {\propSmooth} has a slightly positive average bias ($0\%$ to $6.2\%$), but it is still much smaller than the competing methods.
+The average bias of {\propEst} is smaller than $0.5\%$ with a small standard deviation, mainly due to the Monte Carlo error.
+The {\propSmooth} method has a slightly positive average bias ($0\%$ to $6.2\%$), but it is still much smaller than the competing methods.
 The standard deviation of bias for {\propSmooth} is around $4.3\%$ to $13.6\%$, which is comparable to IJ.

-On the other hand, the performance of competing methods varies.
-When tree size $k = n/2$, BM, BM-cor and IJ methods show large bias.
-But the performance is improved for smaller tree sizes.
-Noticing that these methods are theoretically designed for small $k$, so this is expected.
+On the other hand, the performance of the competing methods varies.
+When the tree size is $k = n/2$, the BM, BM-cor, and IJ methods show a large bias, but their performance improves for smaller tree sizes.
+It is worth noting that these methods are theoretically designed for small $k$.
 BM and BM-cor tend to underestimate the variance in most settings, while IJ tends to overestimate.
-In Table \ref{tab:bias and sd}, on MARS data with 20000 {\nTrees}, the bias of both BM and BM-cor is more than $-50\%$, with severe under-coverage ($65.4\%$, $59.8\%$), while IJ leads to over-coverage.
-When the tree size is small as $k = n/8$, these methods still display a mild but noticeable bias.
-The proposed methods still outperform them when more trees ({\nTrees} = 20000) are used, as shown in Table \ref{tab:bias and sd}), the last column.
+In Table \ref{tab:bias and sd}, on the MARS data with 20000 {\nTrees}, the bias of both BM and BM-cor is more than $-50\%$, resulting in severe under-coverage (65.4\%, 59.8\%), while IJ leads to over-coverage.
+Even when the tree size is as small as $k = n/8$, these methods still display a noticeable bias.
+However, the proposed methods still outperform them when more trees ({\nTrees} = 20000) are used, as shown in the last column of Table \ref{tab:bias and sd}.